apache/trafficcontrol/docs/source/api/parameters_validate.rst

 ``parameters/validate``
 ***********************
 .. deprecated:: 1.1
-	To check for the existence of a parameter with specific name, value etc., use the query parameters of the :ref:`to-api-parameters` endpoint instead.
+	To check for the existence of a :term:`Parameter` with a specific :ref:`parameter-name`, :ref:`parameter-value` etc., use the query parameters of the :ref:`to-api-parameters` endpoint instead.

 ``POST``
 ========
-Returns a successful response and message if a parameter matching the one in the payload exists, and an error response and message if no such parameter is found.
+Returns a successful response and message if a :term:`Parameter` matching the one in the payload exists, and an error response and message if no such :term:`Parameter` is found.

 :Auth.
 Required: Yes
 :Roles Required: None